LGN520/farreach-public/docs/netreach-voting-v2.md

 	+ Cache population
 		* Send <k, v, hashidx, threadid> to controller for GETREQ_POP and PUTREQ_POP
 		* Populator: listen on a port to wait for controller's notification
-			- Load latest, threadid, and evicted key
+			- Load latest, threadid, and evicted key with prefix of "hashidx:"
+			+ TODO: If backup and cache population run in parallel (case2, not yet now)
+				* TODO: Cache population: if isbackup = 1, save old value in redis with specific prefix
 			- If latest=0
 				+ Put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
 			- If latest=1